elliotclowes/learnt.me/Articles Read/2024-04/Article — The row raging between Amy Winehouse’s father and her best friends.md

  If his court action is successful, however, both women are likely to be made bankrupt.
 They have been crowdfunding their defence, but an unnamed backer has now come forward to assist them financially.

-In Camden Square a makeshift shrine commemorating Amy is still visited by fans.
-Many of them also make the pilgrimage to the cemetery, where they can locate Amy’s headstone on a digital map on a screen.
-A couple of weeks ago I was there as another funeral was taking place.
-A young mother was speaking tremulously: “Nothing ever can prepare you for the death of your child.”
-It was a poignant moment, all the more so because the bereaved mother was speaking just a few yards away from Amy’s headstone.
-Whatever the outcome of this toxic battle between the Winehouses and Amy’s best friends, it’s important to remember that at its heart lies the tragedy of a prodigiously talented woman who died too young.